 Beyond pressure from end customers, subscription selling is beneficial for sellers, too.
 Agility in the buying process for buyers means potentially faster sales cycles.
 Plus, if customer retention is strong, a subscription model provides revenue predictability better than traditional sales’ potential ups and downs.

 Why is the number of partners actively selling increasing with a subscription model?

 This is an intriguing fact!
 Several factors could account for it.

 Momentum may be the first one.
-When everybody around you talks about it and raves about the model, it’s easy to jump on the bandwagon for fear of missing out and be seen as a laggard.
+When everybody around you talks about it and raves about the model, jumping on the bandwagon is easy for fear of missing out and being seen as a laggard.
 This stands true for both brand owners and partners or potential partners.

 Active partner recruitment by the brands through attractive new programs and incentives may be the last and possibly the most important factor.
 Companies like Salesforce or Microsoft, which sell subscription-based products and have adapted their channel programs, have seen a dramatic rise in the number of partners.